 Coaching positions are now filled at T.C.
 Williams and Woodbridge, two programs that shined in the playoffs last season.
 Darius Wilson, the founder of Higher Level AAU, is now in charge of the Vikings.
 Shawn Wright is now the head coach at T.C.
 Williams.
 Wright has a lot of girls basketball coaching experience at notable places like Boo Williams and Riverdale Baptist.
+(Editor’s Note: Wright reversed course due to a career change, the T.C.
+Williams position is now open again)

 Fall League is also underway around the area.
 While the games don’t count, the rosters aren’t complete and there’s some rust, one can get a taste of what is to come by watching.
 We saw games at Robinson and West Springfield last weekend and got several takeaways: